December 21, 2011

 My Eyes Have Seen Your Salvation.
 Simeon had a special view of Christ.
 Simeon knew that Christ would be the only salvation for the world.
 Christ was salvation.
 Even as Simeon prayed about the baby Jesus, Jesus was salvation.
 He remains the only salvation for the entire world today.
 People make a decision about that salvation, either rejecting or believing that Christ is salvation, and making it personal by faith alone.
 This Christmas, are you certain where you stand with Christ Jesus?

 Presence of All the Peoples.
 Simeon prophesied that the salvation of God has been prepared by God in the presence of all peoples.
 God did not send salvation to the Jews only, but to all peoples of the earth.
-Jesus is the way, the truth and life; no man comes to the Father but through Jesus (John 14:6, page 1684).
-God will judge all men, all over the world, by the single Gospel of Jesus Christ (Romans 2:16, page 1760).
+Jesus is the way, the truth and life; no man comes to the Father but through Jesus (John 14:6).
+God will judge all men, all over the world, by the single Gospel of Jesus Christ (Romans 2:16).
 Simeon, speaking under the influence of the Holy Spirit, proclaimed that the baby Jesus was salvation for all men, all over the world.
 He came in to the world openly.

 Revelation and Glory.
 As Simeon prophesied about salvation, he elaborated upon the peoples: Jews and Gentiles.
 The Gentiles received a light of revelation from Christ, while Jesus was the glory of the people of Israel.
 For the Gentiles, we see the light of Christ shining the beams of salvation into the darkest hearts on earth.
 God reveals that God dwelled among men in the flesh and was coming to die for the sins of the world, and then be resurrected.
-For the Jews, we read in John 1:14, page 1654, that Jesus, the Word, became flesh and dwelt among us, and we saw his glory, the glory of the only begotten of the Father, full of grace and truth.
+For the Jews, we read in John 1:14, that Jesus, the Word, became flesh and dwelt among us, and we saw His glory, the glory of the only begotten of the Father, full of grace and truth.
 As you think about Jesus today, remember the revelation He brought to all of us.
-Through Jesus, and only through Jesus (Acts 4:12, page 1705), we see that God has brought salvation to the whole world, because He loved the world (John 3:16, page 1658).
-Everyone who receives Jesus God gives the right to become children of God, event to those people who believe in His name for salvation.
+Through Jesus, and only through Jesus (Acts 4:12), we see that God has brought salvation to the whole world, because He loved the world (John 3:16).
+To everyone who receives Jesus, God gives the right to become children of God, event to those people who believe in His name for salvation.

 So we learn more about Simeon and his Christmas prophecy.